Firebase migration example

 When you build a web application, reducing bundle size is essential to improve loading speed and user experience.
 In that context, Firebase can become a bottleneck because it used to add a large amount of code to the final bundle.

-Firebase version 9 introduced the modular API and significantly reduced runtime size.
+Firebase version 9 introduced the modular Web API; current Firebase SDKs keep that tree-shakeable style.
 In this article I explain the migration from Firebase 7 to 9 in Angular and show practical examples of the required changes.

 You can review the sample code here: https://github.com/al118345/migracion_angular_firebase9 and this video: https://www.youtube.com/watch?v=cpR0NDDWOCw: